thesamet/sbt-protoc/README.md

 // Excluding some proto files: excludeFilter in PB.generate := "test-*.proto"

-// Before version 0.99.15, when compiling in Windows, Python was used to bridge
-// protoc and this JVM.
-To set the path for Python.exe:
-// Note that this must be Python2 and not Python3.
-// Since version 0.99.15 this option has no effect, and will be removed in a
-// future version.
-PB.pythonExe := "/path/to/python.exe"

 // Rarely needed: override where proto files from library dependencies are
 // extracted to:
 PB.externalIncludePath := file("/tmp/foo")